HelloNeptune/score-board/README.md

 Before start the application you should install dependencies with `yarn` or `npm install`.

-Then you can run the react application with `yarn start` or `npm install`
+Then you can run the react application with `yarn start` or `npm start`

 ### Rununing the Tests
 Use following commands